Gate-tunable kinetic inductance in proximitized nanowires: Complementary measurements

 The reference resonator consists of a quarter-wave coplanar waveguide resonators capacitively coupled to a feedline and shorted to ground via a thick NbTiN patch instead of a proximitized nanowire as shown in Fig. \ref{fig: reference resonator}a.
 Two LC filtered pads left to the resonator connect to the electrostatic gates in the vicinity of the NbTiN patch.
 However, these gates are not used.
 The micrograph of the NbTiN film in Fig. \ref{fig: reference resonator}c shows the \SI{3}{\micro \meter} long and \SI{1}{\micro \meter} wide NbTiN patch encapsulated by voltage bottom and top gates to mimic the same electromagnetic environment as for the nanowire resonator.
 The cut away in Fig. \ref{fig: reference resonator}d illustrates the difference to the nanowire resonator shown in the main text in Fig. 1d.
 This direct comparison allows us to test the device quality in this multi-step fabrication and the superconducting NbTiN to NbTiN contact.
 The reference resonator can be modelled with the equivalent circuit in Fig. \ref{fig: reference resonator}b.
 The transmission line resonator with characteristic impedance $Z_0$ identical to the nanowire resonator, but different resonator impedance is capacitively coupled ($C_\textrm{C}$) to the feedline with characteristic impedance $Z_\textrm{L}=\SI{50}{\ohm}$.
 Port 1 and 2 connect to the external measurement setup.

 For the experiment, we design CPW resonators with identical transmission line impedance as the nanowire resonator, but different length $l$.
 The resonator parameters are listed in Tab \ref{tab: reference resonator parameters overview}.
-We extract the kinetic sheet inductance per square of the NbTin film $L_\textrm{k}$ from the reference resonator by comparing the measured resonance frequencies with microwave simulations (AWR Microwave Office) of the full resonator design and numerical calculations based on a conformal mapping technique for CPW transmission lines \cite{Simons2001}.
+We extract the kinetic sheet inductance per square of the NbTiN film $L_\textrm{k}$ from the reference resonator by comparing the measured resonance frequencies with microwave simulations (AWR Microwave Office) of the full resonator design and numerical calculations based on a conformal mapping technique for CPW transmission lines \cite{Simons2001}.
+We obtain the kinetic sheet inductance from the average over all reference resonators per sample.